stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

         title_align: left
         content: >
           Your unique QR code lets patients visit you virtually.
-Chat and Share important information with all of them.
+Chat and Share important information all in one place
         content_align: left
         actions:
           - label: Learn More